-Cefuroxime can make birth control pills less effective.
+Some antibiotics can make birth control pills less effective.
 Ask your doctor about using a non-oral birth control to prevent pregnancy.
 This includes injections, implants, skin patches, vaginal rings, condom, diaphragm, cervical cap, or contraceptive sponge.

 Cefuroxime is not approved for use by anyone younger than 3 months old.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Cefuroxime will not treat a viral infection such as the flu or a common cold.

-This medicine can cause unusual results with certain lab tests for glucose (sugar) in the urine.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using cefuroxime.

-Store cefuroxime tablets at room temperature away from moisture and heat.
+Store cefuroxime oral at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 This list is not complete.
-Other drugs may interact with cefuroxime, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect cefuroxime, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.